eCommerce Marketing Strategy: 33 Immediately-Actionable Ideas for 2025

 Throw in a free sample or bundle it with a related product and offer it at a discount.

-Basically, boost the perceived value of the cart – shoot an email telling the ones who abandoned the cart.
+Basically, boost the perceived value of the cart with this eCommerce marketing tactic – shoot an email to the ones who abandoned the cart.

 Recommended read: 15 Product Bundling Examples That Convert (& 9 Proven Ideas)